 The Women’s Resource and Development Agency (WRDA) has a vision of a fair and equal society where women are empowered and are a visible force for change and influence in all areas of life.
 The Mas project (Maternal Advocacy & Support), in partnership with eight women’s centres in the Belfast, Lisburn and Derry area, offer peer support to women who are experiencing perinatal mental health problems.
 The project also provides a platform for women to talk about their experiences in the healthcare system and identify service areas that could be improved or developed for pregnant and postnatal women in Northern Ireland.

 Working with and for women

 To date, WRDA has talked to women across the eight Mas groups about their experiences and held an event with Mas advocates to map out a vision for change.
-They are planning a public event this November to highlight some of the key service area improvements and invite decision-makers to hear directly from women with lived experience.
+They are planning a public event on 30 November 2021 to highlight some of the key service area improvements and invite decision-makers to hear directly from women with lived experience.